Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Preventing transmission from infected mother to child

-Current preventive therapy for infected pregnant women is highly effective at minimizing transmission.
-Pregnant women with HIV infection should begin antiretroviral therapy (ART) by mouth.
-Ideally, ART should begin as soon as HIV infection is diagnosed and women are ready to follow the therapy as directed.
-Pregnant women with HIV infection who are already on ART should continue the therapy throughout the pregnancy.
-Women with HIV infection should also continue ART when trying to get pregnant.
+Current preventive therapy for infected pregnant people is highly effective at minimizing transmission.
+Pregnant people with HIV infection should begin antiretroviral therapy (ART) as soon as HIV infection is diagnosed and they are ready to follow the therapy as directed.
+Pregnant people with HIV infection who are already on ART should continue the therapy throughout the pregnancy.
+People with HIV infection should also continue ART when trying to become pregnant.

-Because HIV can be transmitted during breastfeeding and in breast milk, the decision to breastfeed should be made only after counseling and decision-making discussions with health care practitioners.
+HIV can be transmitted during breastfeeding and in human milk, but the risk is very low.
+Mothers who want to breastfeed should have counseling and decision-making discussions with health care professionals.

-Mothers with HIV infection should be advised never to donate their breast milk to milk banks.
+Mothers with HIV infection should not donate their milk to milk banks.

 Preventing transmission from infected children to others